nopolabs/yabot/README.md

     // canonical:
     'matcherName' => [
         'pattern' => "/^help (?'topic'\\w+)\\b/", // optional, pattern applied by preg_match()
-        'channel' => 'general',                   // optional, may be string or aray of strings 'user' => 'dan',                          // optional, may be string or aray of strings 'method' => 'help',                       // optional, will use matcherName if not set ],
+        'channel' => 'general',                   // optional, may be string or array of strings 'user' => 'dan',                          // optional, may be string or array of strings 'method' => 'help',                       // optional, will use matcherName if not set ],